 01 of 05

-Fool's Mate begins with a weak first move by White.
-Playing 1. f3 does little to influence the center of the board, doesn't help to develop any pieces and weakens the king's defense on the e1-h4 diagonal.
-White has already given up its opening advantage, but the situation isn't yet hopeless.Continue to 2 of 4 below.
+Fool's Mate begins with a weak first move by white.
+Playing f3 does little to influence the center of the board, doesn't help to develop any pieces and weakens the king's defense on the e1-h4 diagonal.
+White has already given up its opening advantage, but the situation isn't yet hopeless.Continue to 3 of 5 below.

 White could have avoided this mess, but its moves violated the basic opening principles of controlling the center of the board and maintaining king safety.
-A better approach would... have been for White to advance its central pawns, which could have helped control the middle of the board, allowing its knights and bishops to safely enter play.
+A better... approach would have been for White to advance its central pawns, which could have helped control the middle of the board, allowing its knights and bishops to safely enter play.
 Pawn moves in the opening phase of the game are important, but they must serve a purpose.
 Understanding these principles will help you avoid suffering a humiliating Fool's Mate.